 Andrew Storms is an Information Technology & Security executive with over 20 years of achievement delivering solutions that optimize performance, security, and efficiency for industry-leading companies.
 Andrew’s current work with New Context Services involves providing leadership in the areas of Information security and product development.
 He serves as a project lead for CES-21 – an initiative researching methods to perform automated cybersecurity threat detection and response within electrical utility operational networks.
 His past roles include Senior Director of DevOps at CloudPassage and Director of Information, Technology & Security at nCircle.
 He is a CISSP, a member of Infragard and a graduate of the FBI Citizens’ Academy and a member of the open standards technical committee for STIX,TAXII and OpenC2.

 Ted Reguly is the Director of Portfolio and Project Management at San Diego Gas and Electric (SDG&E).
-He is responsible for the leadership of large capital projects and Eclectic Distribution, Substation and Transmission Portfolio Management for SDG&E. These responsibilities include oversight and direction for project cash flows, licensing and approval coordination and support of project managers for construction activities.
+He is responsible for the development of large capital projects and Electric Distribution, Substation and Transmission Portfolio Management for SDG&E. These responsibilities include overall responsibility of the Electric Transmission, Substation, and Distribution capital budgets, including oversight and direction for project cash flows, business controls, contract management, QA/QC, licensing and approval coordination and support of project and portfolio managers for engineering, design, and construction activities.